amaddio/git-workshop/readme.md

 - `git config --global alias.lol "log --oneline --graph --decorate"`
 - `git config --global alias.lola "log --oneline --graph --decorate --all"`

+List your current config settings: `git config --list`

+If you choose to use `main` instead of `master` branch name as [GitLab and GitHub officially changed the branch names](https://about.gitlab.com/blog/2021/03/10/new-git-default-branch-name/):

+`git config --global init.defaultBranch main`

 If you work on your branches on your own:

 - `git config --global pull.rebase "true"` (_explained later_)